lmammino/loige.co/content/posts/2019-08-15_lean-npm-packages/index.md

 With the NPM command line, [`npm publish`](https://docs.npmjs.com/cli/publish) is the de facto way of publishing new modules (or new versions of a module) into the NPM registry.

 A NPM module is nothing else than a folder with a valid `package.json` file in it.
 It doesn't have to be a git repository.
+In reality the definition of an NPM module is a little bit more complicated, so if you are curious to get the full spiel, check out the official documentation discussing [what is a package](https://docs.npmjs.com/misc/developers#what-is-a-package).

 By default `npm publish` will publish all the files in the package directory (including subfolders recursively).

-So the first thing to be careful is to make sure that you don't have sensible files like passwords, tokens or other sensible information in your project folder.
+So the first thing to do is to be careful and make sure that you don't have sensible files like passwords, tokens or other sensible information in your project folder.
 It's generally a good idea to keep those away from the module folder, just in case...

+You should also try to avoid to keep unrelated files in the same folder.
+Yeah, I admit that many times I did some quick n'dirty `wget` to get something I needed while I was working on a module and ended up with a lot of unrelated stuff published in my module.
+Please be smarter than me, don't do that! 😜

+## default rules

+TODO: What's always included and what's always excluded.

 ## .gitignore and .npmignore files

+The first interesting propery of `npm publish` is that, if your folder is also a git repository and you are using a `.gitignore` file, all the files patterns specified in there, will be used also to exclude files

 included if no local .gitignore or .npmignore file exists